We invest directly organizations and programs that work to end discriminatory policies for dogs and people all individuals.

 Your Programs, Your Ideas Grant

-We will not consider funding requests for spay/neuter programs, capital campaigns, or paid employee positions.
+We will not consider funding requests for spay/neuter programs, marketing or adoption, capital campaigns, enrichment, or paid employee positions.
 We do not fund programs that are exclusive to “pit bull” dogs (such as breed-specific spay/neuter).
 We like to think of the big picture and fund programs that benefit all of the animals or dogs in a shelter.

 DOES MY ORGANIZATION NEED TO BE A 501(C)(3) NOT-FOR-PROFIT TO APPLY?